-- · Texas residency - · FAFSA completion - · At least 22 high school credits and a final GPA equivalent to 3.0 or higher - Additional academic requirements, including college readiness test scores, STAAR exam participation, and demonstration of mastery in various subjects
+- · Texas residency - FAFSA completion - At least 22 high school credits and a final GPA equivalent to 3,0 or higher - Additional academic requirements, including college readiness test scores, STAAR exam participation, and demonstration of mastery in various subjects

-Scan the OR code above for a detailed list of eligibility requirements.

-If you graduate two or more semesters early, you'll receive a two-semester scholarship, worth admission for students.
-Consult several thousand dollars, to a participating university.
+The Texas Higher Education Coordinating Board website link above includes a detailed list of eligibility requirements.
+If you graduate two or more semesters before your class, you'll receive a two-semester scholarship, equivalent to the amount of the TEXAS grant, upon admission to any Texas public institution of higher education, including colleges, universities, and technical colleges.

-If you graduate one semester early, you'll receive a onesemester scholarship to a participating university.

 You may also be eligible for additional financial aid at most of these institutions!

-The Texas First Diploma does not guarantee automatic your counselor for guidance on whether your grade point average at graduation qualifies you for automatic admission under the state's top 10 percent law.

-You can apply to any college or university you choose.
-However, the scholarship will only apply toward participating universities, listed above.
+The Texas First Diploma does not quarantee automatic admission for students.
+Ask your counselor if your grade point average at graduation qualifies you for automatic admission under the state's top 10 percent law.
+You can apply to any college or university you choose; however, the scholarship will apply only at the Texas public institution of higher education where you have been admitted.

-Use It or lose It!
+Use it or lose it!
 The scholarship offer will expire at the end of the first academic year following your graduation, so we encourage you to attend college directly after high school.